CoreWCF/CoreWCF/README.md

   * [DesktopClient](src/Samples/DesktopClient) - Wraps StandardClient with a .NET Framework Console Application
   * [StandardClient](src/Samples/StandardClient) - .NET Standard based client for the server projects

+The [Blog](https://corewcf.github.io/) has details on the design philosophy and which features are included in each new release.

 ### Daily Builds

 There are pre-release packages available for daily builds of main from a NuGet feed hosted in Azure DevOps.
 You can download the packages by adding the following package source to your list of feeds.